 Gather your loved ones around recipes that will help—not hurt—your heart, like salmon cucumber bites and stuffed red peppers.
-You’ll help spread heart health awareness among your friends and family, and you’ll learn new recipes, too.
+You’ll help spread America heart month awareness among your friends and family, and you’ll learn new recipes, too.
 You can deepen the impact of the event by setting future health goals together and promising to keep one another accountable.

 If you feel stressed out about the idea of healthy food prep and don’t know where to begin, you’d benefit from an in-depth consultation with our registered nutritionist.